 The history presented is important today when we negotiate how we want to shape our society.
 For this reason, we want as many people as possible to be able to visit and understand the exhibition: People who, as part of this society, shape the present or who bear political responsibility through their professions.
 This is why our exhibition is presented in the »Design for All« style.

-The catalog "The Meeting at Wannsee and the Murder of the European Jews" will soon be available in English.
+The catalog "The Meeting at Wannsee and the Murder of the European Jews" is available in English.
+Order your copy here.